Sirosky/Upscale-Hub/README.md

 # ⏬ Released Models
 *Ratings included for each model are meant to serve as a quick point of reference to see how the models differ.*

-### **HD/FHD Sources - Ani4K**
+### **HD/FHD Sources - Ani4K \[Gen 5, Compact\]**

-As the name suggests, Ani4K is trained to create natural-looking 2K/4K upscales from 720p/1080p sources.
+\[Gen 5, Compact\] As the name suggests, Ani4K is trained to create natural-looking 2K/4K upscales from 720p/1080p sources.
 In particular, the model has superb detail retention.

+- **Download**
+- **Image Comparisons**:
+    - Blur Comparison
+    - General Comparison
 - **Detail Retention**: ⭐⭐⭐⭐⭐
-- **Compression Cleanup**: ⭐⭐(will deal with compression in HD/FHD BD and WEB sources without a hitch, but struggles with DVDs-- use Anima or AniDVD for DVD sources)
+- **Compression Cleanup**: ⭐⭐(will deal with compression in HD/FHD BD and WEB sources without a hitch, but may be less suited for DVDs-- use Anima or AniDVD for DVD sources)

+### **\[Coming soon (tm)\] HD/DVD Sources - Anima \[Gen 5, Compact\]**

+Anima (short for Animaster), is trained to be a versatile and flexible "all-rounder" model suitable for a variety of sources, both HD and SD.
+As it still boasts excellent detail retention despite having a much stronger artifact clean-up effect than Ani4K, this should be the default model for use on DVDs, with AniDVD being reserved for truly horrible DVD sources.

+- **Download**
+- **Image Comparison**
+- **Detail Retention**: ⭐⭐⭐⭐
+- **Compression Cleanup**: ⭐⭐⭐⭐

+### **\[Coming soon (tm)\] DVD Sources - AniDVD \[Gen 5, Compact\]**

+\[Gen 5, Compact\] AniDVD features the strongest artifact/compression clean-up capability.
+However, this unavoidably comes at the expense of detail retention.
+As Anima should already be adequate for the vast majority of DVDs, it is recommended to only use AniDVD when necessary.

+- **Download**
+- **Image Comparison**
+- **Detail Retention**: ⭐⭐⭐
+- **Compression Cleanup**: ⭐⭐⭐⭐⭐

+### **Legacy Model - AniScaleV1 \[Gen 1, Compact\]**

+My very first publicly released model.
+I consider it obsolete at this point, but some people might prefer the sharper look, so I'm releasing it here as well.
+As a first generation model, I trained AniScale to serve as a general-purpose model for all sources.
+Unfortunately, it simply isn't possible to have a single model do everything well-- subsequent generations of models are more specialized, and will do better for the sources they specialize in.
+While the model is great with details and dealing with a variety of video artifacts, it has a tendency to oversharpen some sources and background details.
+It doesn't handle blur at all either, though that's a problem common with many other anime models.

+- **Image Comparison**
+- **Detail Retention**: ⭐⭐⭐⭐
+- **Compression Cleanup**: ⭐⭐⭐⭐
+- **Blur / DOF Effect Retention**: ⭐ (oversharpens out-of-focus objects)
+- **Upscaling Artifacts**: ⭐⭐⭐ (slight color shifting on some objects)

 ### **Legacy Model - AniScaleV1**